shoyo/jindb/docs/README.md

   contained in a block always belong to the same table in a row-oriented database like Jin.
 Other databases may refer to records as tuples.
 * `Latch` refers to a mutex which protects critical sections of in-memory data structures from separate threads.
-Operating systems refer to latches as locks, but locks refer to a different concept in the context of database concurrency.
+Operating systems refer to latches as locks, but locks typically refer to a different concept in the context of database concurrency.
-* `Lock` refers to the access control for transactions in the database.
+* `Lock` refers to the access control mechanism for transactions in the database.
 They protect the data contained in a database so that separate user transactions don't mutate the data in a way that violates ACID principles.